Midwest Grows Green: Pesticide-Free Parks

 The Pesticide-Free Parks program helps park managers implement sustainable turf management practices, thereby reducing the use of synthetic pesticides and fertilizers to lessen their impact on the health of people, pets, and the environment.
 The Pesticide-Free Parks program works as an educational tool to inform the community about natural lawn care and highlight the park management’s commitment to healthful and environmentally responsible gathering spaces for the community.

-Through a public/private partnership, MPAC launched the first pesticide-free park program with the City of Evanston in 2015 with the designation of five parks as pesticide-free.
+Through a public/private partnership with Greenwise and the City of Evanston, MPAC launched the first pesticide-free park program with the with the designation of five parks as pesticide-free.
 MPAC created posters and other information materials distributed throughout Evanston’s parks to promote the program.
 In addition, MPAC drafted a press release that was picked up by over 18 media outlets, providing the program with exposure and positive feedback.
 Our hope is to grow the Pesticide-Free Parks (PFP) program in other communities across the Midwest.

 What is a pesticide-free park?